Mozilla-Ocho/Memory-Cache/browser-client/README.md

 - `node v18.18.2`
 - `npm 10.2.5`

-To build:
+To install dependencies, run `npm ci`.

-- `npm run build`
+To build the client, run `npm run build`.

 This directory only contains the client-side code.
-The server is implemented in a separate `privateGPT` repo.
+The server is implemented in [a separate `privateGPT` repo](https://github.com/johnshaughnessy/privateGPT).